joaquinr-uner/tvWSE/README.md

-# iSAMD
+# time-varying wave-shape extraction (tvWSE) Algorithm.
-Implementation of the improved Shape-Adaptive Mode Descomposition (iSAMD) algorithm for analysis and decomposition of complicated oscillatory signals with time-varying waveshape
+Implementation of the adaptive time-varying wave-shape extraction (tvWSE) algorithm for analysis and decomposition of oscillatory signals with time-varying wave-shape